 Motor Control provides a multidisciplinary, international forum for the exchange of scientific information on the control of human movement across the life span, including issues related to motor disorders.

-Dr. Mindy F. Levin, PhD, PT, is a professor in the School of Physical and Occupational Therapy at McGill University, where she was the director of the physical therapy program from 2004 to 2008.
-She holds a tier 1 Canada research chair in motor recovery and rehabilitation (2005-2012).
+Mindy F. Levin, PhD, PT, is a professor in the School of Physical and Occupational Therapy at McGill University, where she was the director of the physical therapy program from 2004 to 2008.
+She holds a Tier 1 Canada Research Chair in motor recovery and rehabilitation (2005-2019).
 Dr. Levin trained as a physiotherapist at McGill University (BSc 1976) and practiced for several years at the Rehabilitation Institute of Montreal, where she specialized in neurological rehabilitation.
-She earned a master’s degree in clinical sciences from the University of Montreal in 1985 and a PhD in physiology from McGill University in 1990 under the directorship of Dr. Christina Hui-Chan.
-She completed an additional two years of postdoctoral training in neurophysiology at the University of Montreal under the co-directorship of Drs.
+She earned a master’s degree in clinical sciences from the University of Montreal in 1985 and a PhD in physiology from McGill University in 1990 under the supervision of Dr. Christina Hui-Chan.
+She completed an additional two years of postdoctoral training in neurophysiology at the University of Montreal with Drs.
 Yves Lamarre and Anatol G. Feldman.
 From 1992 to 2004, Dr. Levin held a position as researcher and professor at the School of Physiotherapy at the University of Montreal.
-Dr. Levin is the former scientific director of the Research Centre of the Rehabilitation Institute of Montreal, a position she held from 1997 until November 2001.
+Dr. Levin is the former scientific director of the Research Centre of the Rehabilitation Institute of Montreal, a position she held from 1997 to 2001.
 She maintains two research laboratories in the Centre for Interdisciplinary Research in Rehabilitation in Montreal and supervises numerous graduate and postdoctoral students.
 Dr. Levin's research focuses on the mechanisms underlying motor deficits after brain lesions as well as the mechanisms of motor recovery and motor learning primarily regarding movements related to reaching and grasping.
 Her research encompasses patients with neurological deficits such as cerebral palsy, stroke, and Parkinson’s disease.
 Dr. Levin was elected president of the International Society of Motor Control in 2005 and is a founding member of the International Society for Virtual Rehabilitation and the International Neurological Physical Therapy Association (INPA), a branch of the World Confederation for Physical Therapy.